framesurge/perseus/README.md

 [![Top Language](https://img.shields.io/github/languages/top/arctic-hen7/perseus?style=for-the-badge)]()
 [![Discord Chat](https://img.shields.io/discord/820400041332179004?label=Discord&style=for-the-badge)](https://discord.gg/PgwPn7dKEk)

+Perseus is a blazingly fast frontend web development framework built in Rust with support for generating page state at build-time, request-time, incrementally, or whatever you'd like!
+It supports reactivity using [Sycamore](https://github.com/syacmore-rs/sycamore), and builds on it to provide a fully-fledged framework for developing modern apps.

 Perseus is a blazingly fast frontend web development framework built in Rust with support for major rendering strategies, reactivity without a virtual DOM, and extreme customizability.
 It wraps the lower-level capabilities of [Sycamore](https://github.com/sycamore-rs/sycamore)!

 -   📕 Supports static generation (serving only static resources)